 6) Consolidate Your Waste Services

-If your business has multiple facilities or offices across a city, state, or even the country, consolidating your waste removal services with one provider, or consolidating all your different waste providers under one point of contact with one waste broker can help reduce your waste costs, and save not just money but also valuable time.
+If your business has multiple facilities or offices across a city, state, or even the country, consolidating your waste removal services with one provider, or consolidating all your different waste providers under one point of contact with one waste broker can help reduce your waste management costs, and save not just money but also valuable time.

 CASE STUDY: Regional Bank Saves Over 140 hours/month.

 When Great Forest took over management of one regional bank’s daily waste hauling needs, we freed up over 140 hours/month the client had previously spent on customer service, accounting and hauler management.
-Great Forest handled all communication with the hauler, troubleshooting of missed pickups, payments, reviews and renegotiations, right-sizing, waste metrics tracking, and more.
+Great Forest handled all communication with the waste hauler, troubleshooting of missed pickups, payments, reviews and renegotiations, right-sizing, waste metrics tracking, and more.

 7) Reduce Waste Generation

-Of course, reducing the amount of waste your business generates in the first place is the best solution to reducing your waste costs.
+Of course, reducing the amount of waste your business generates in the first place is the best solution to reducing your waste management costs.
 It will also help move you closer towards your Zero Waste or sustainability goals, and bolster your reputation as a leader in responsible business practices.
 That is something investors, employees, your clients and the public will approve of.

 Learn more: